8 min read

 Regular testing and maintenance are essential to ensure that the disaster recovery plan remains effective.
 The plan should include procedures for conducting regular tests and updates.

-What is a Disaster Recovery Plan in Information Technology?
+What an IT Disaster Recovery Plan Covers

 In the context of information technology, a disaster recovery plan focuses specifically on restoring IT systems, data, and infrastructure after a disaster.
 This includes recovering servers, networks, databases, and applications critical to business operations.